NMBU-Data-Science/RENT/README.md

 feature that contain rich information on the stability of feature selection and from which several adjustable classification criteria may be defined.

-More details are provided here: [RENT - Repeated Elastic Net Technique for Feature Selection](https://arxiv.org/abs/2009.12780v2)
+More details are in the original paper published in IEEE Access: [RENT - Repeated Elastic Net Technique for Feature Selection](https://ieeexplore.ieee.org/abstract/document/9606766)

 Example
 -------